DoctorKhan/The-Human-Experiment-Book/src/40_crash_survivors/03_domesticated_species.md

 **Authority seeking**: We instinctively look for parental figures to guide us, protect us, and tell us what to do.

 **This isn't a bug - it's a feature.** We were deliberately bred to remain children who would always need management.

+## The Timeline Problem

+But the most disturbing aspect of human neoteny isn't just its extent—it's the speed at which it developed.
+When I started researching the timeline of human development, I discovered something that conventional evolutionary theory struggles to explain.

+**The Evidence:**
+- Modern human skull proportions appear suddenly in the archaeological record
+- The transition from archaic to modern human features happens too quickly for normal evolutionary processes
+- The changes are too dramatic and too coordinated to result from random mutation and natural selection

+**The Timeline Issues:**
+- Normal evolutionary changes of this magnitude should take millions of years
+- Human neoteny appears to have developed in tens of thousands of years
+- The changes coincide suspiciously with the arrival of "advanced civilizations" in human mythology

+**The Selection Pressure Problem:**
+- Most environments favor physical maturity and independence, not permanent childishness
+- Extended dependency periods are typically evolutionary disadvantages
+- The traits that make humans "domesticated" would normally be selected against in wild populations

+Standing in that lab, holding those skulls, I realized I might be looking at evidence of the most sophisticated genetic engineering project in Earth's history—one that had created a species designed to serve as consciousness vehicles for beings far more advanced than anything we could imagine.

 ## The Breeding Program